|

 Since the 1970s, the island has come under public control after a regional parks plan suggested that McNab's be part of it.
 In 1983, The Province of Nova Scotia assumed responsibility for forming the park and has since been buying up private properties.
 With that and the handing over of military properties to Parks Canada, 99% of the island is now public owned, either federally or provincially.
 Today, although there are no amusements there, the island is once again open to the public for sight-seeing, fort exploring, picnicking, swimming, and hiking.
 Several ferry services schedule regular runs in the summertime, with service available in winter by request.

-(*) The steam carousel was apparently used by Lynch Shows until gasoline and/or electric power became more practical.
+(*) The steam-powered carousel was apparently used by Lynch Shows until gasoline and/or electric power became more practical.
 The unit was then stored somewhere in the Halifax area for decades in a disassembled state until sold piecemeal to collectors in the 1970s or 80s.

 Thanks to Jeff Parsons of Dartmouth, Nova Scotia for